When it comes down to it, MSPs have one goal when writing a proposal: to win business.

 6. Show What’s In It for Them

-Frame the value of your solution with examples of their expected outcomes.
+Frame your value with examples of their expected outcomes.
 Clients are less interested in how you get there.
-Proving your worth requires framing it in language that resonates and backing up your assertions with data and statistics as necessary.
+Proving your worth requires describing it in language that resonates.
+Also, when needed, back up your assertions with data and statistics.

-While it’s important to talk about yourself or your firm, “Don’t be braggadocious,” warned Oli Thordarson, founder and CEO of Alvaka Networks.
+While it’s important to talk about yourself or your firm, “Don’t be braggadocious,” cautioned Oli Thordarson, founder and CEO of Alvaka Networks.

 “Explain clearly what you will do for the client, and most importantly, how your services will make their company run better and be more valuable.”